ainneo/vanilla-js-crud-app2/README.md

-## This site is a vanilla JavaScript CRUD APP
+## This site is a vanilla JavaScript CRUD app
 Built with vanilla JS, HTML, and CSS.
 See directions below for installing and using the json server.

 ### Download and run JSON server from your terminal